Query Pane: Working with Queries

 Executing SQL statements

-If the SQL script in the SQL Editor has more than one SQL statement, select the statement to execute and click the Execute icon in the toolbar of the Database Query window.
+If the SQL script in the SQL Editor has more than one SQL statement, select the statement to execute and click either the Execute icon or Execute with Data Editing icon in the toolbar of the Database Query window.
 If no statement in the SQL script is selected, then all the statements in the script are executed.
 The database data is retrieved and displayed as a grid in the Results tab.
+If Execute with Data Editing was selected, then the retrieved data in the Result Grid can be edited.
 Messages about the execution are displayed in the Messages tab.